USAFA-ECE/ece346/book/SoftwareSetup.md

 - Push your updates to GitHub

 ### Deliverable 2
 - Provide a screenshot of your VS Code as shown below.
-Ensure that the `.venv` and `.vscode` folders are visible under the `EXPLORER` window.
+Ensure that the `.venv` folder is visible under the `EXPLORER` window.
 ```{image} ./figures/VSCode_Configured.png
 :width: 620
 :align: center